Java long-term support for Azure and Azure Stack

 - Drop-in replacements for many Java SE distributions.

-- Verified compliant with the Java SE specifications using the OpenJDK Community Technology Compatibility Kit (TCK).
+- Verified compliant with the Java SE specifications that use the OpenJDK Community Technology Compatibility Kit (TCK).

-- Developers will continue to receive production updates for Java SE, including bug fixes, performance enhancements, and security patches for Java SE 7, 8, and 11.
+- As a developer, you continue to receive production updates for Java SE, including bug fixes, performance enhancements, and security patches for Java SE 7, 8, and 11.

 Supported for multi-platform.
 Zulu supports binaries for multiple platforms and versions, including: